-Therefore, it is possible for some people on Earth to be happy after the city’s destruction like it is suggested in Isaiah 24.
+Therefore, it is possible for some people on the earth to be happy after the city’s destruction like Isaiah 24 suggests:

 Verse 24:17-20 returns to describing the earth in a completely desolated state.

-Isaiah 24 ends with a passage that suggests that the kings of the earth will be gathered together and that the Lord will punish them:
+Isaiah 24 ends with a passage that suggests that the kings of the earth (and Satan’s spiritual minions) will be gathered together and that the Lord will punish them:

-Revelation 19 indicates that the kings of the earth will be gathered together and punished at the Battle of Armageddon:
+Revelation 19 indicates that the kings of the earth will be gathered and punished during the war of Armageddon:

-The final passage in Isaiah 24 along with the other clues provided earlier in the chapter (i.e. there are “few men left” and the “city of confusion is broken down”) suggests that the chapter encapsulates the time period that includes the destruction of Babylon the Great City and the Battle of Armageddon.
+The final passage in Isaiah 24 along with the other clues provided earlier in the chapter (i.e. there are “few men left” and the “city of confusion is broken down”) suggests that the chapter encapsulates the period that includes the destruction of Babylon the Great City and the final battle of the war of Armageddon.